chicio/chicio.github.io/_posts/2018-05-07-born-id3tageditor-mp3id3tagger.md

  your mp3 files with support for the following Apple platforms: macOS, iOS, watchOS and macOS (so the entire Apple ecosystem :grin:)
  * `Mp3ID3Tagger`, a native macOS app written in Swift using the reactive programming paradigm and in particular its Rx (Reactive Extensions) variant with the frameworks RxSwift and RxCocoa (Rx????!?!?!?
-WHATTTT?!?!?!? :cold_sweat:).
+WHAT?!?!?!? :cold_sweat:).

 If you are still interested in knowing the details about the development of this two projects, you can follow the links below: